Hebary/MERN-backend/README.md

  _An Project Manager MERN App
- builded with Node.js, Express, SocketIO, JWT, Mongoose, bcrypt, and more!_🛠️
+ builded with Node.js, Express, SocketIO, JWT, Mongoose, bcrypt, and more!🛠️ _